z417/selenium-webdriver-manager/README.md

 # selenium-webdriver-manager
 ## Profile

 * In Selenium automation, you often encounter situations where the browser and the driver version don't match.
 This project provided to automatically download the driver matching the local browser version.
-Chrome, Chromium and MS Edge are currently supported on Mac OS, Windos and Linux platforms.
+Chrome, Chromium and MS Edge are currently supported on Mac OS, Windows and Linux platforms.

 * It works as follows